evgenyb/evgenyb.github.io/_posts/2020-11-05-blue-green-azure-application-gateway.md

 Now, I want to test my new version (the `green` slot) before I open traffic for canary testing.
 How do I do that?

-In this post I will focus on the use-case when APIM deployed to private VNet with Internal mode and exposed publicly with Azure Application Gateway.
+In this post I will focus on the use-case when APIM deployed to a private VNet with Internal mode and exposed publicly with Azure Application Gateway.

 ## Application Gateway Configuration